American Airlines CEO: We're not pleased about Qatar Airways buying our stock

 "We cannot control who sells or purchases" our stock, Parker said.

 American and other airlines, including Delta (DAL) and United (UAL), have accused state-run Qatar Airways -- along with United Arab Emirates airlines Emirates and Etihad -- of getting unfair financial backing from their respective governments.
-They claim that violates existing aviation agreements with the U.S.
+They claim that violates existing aviation agreements with the U.S. known as Open Skies.

-The U.S. carriers say those subsidies have allowed the Gulf airlines to rapidly expand in the U.S., giving them an unfair advantage and hurting U.S. jobs.
+The U.S. carriers say those subsidies have allowed the Gulf airlines to rapidly expand in the U.S., giving them an unfair advantage and hurting jobs.

 The Gulf airlines deny those claims.

-Note: Correction: An earlier version of this article incorrectly described the rules about foreign ownership of airlines.